|

 Rates include:

-Accommodations with one night in tents (during summer only), all your meals and beverages, 5 riding days and a sightseeing trip to Viscri and Sighisoara
+Accommodations with one night in tents (during summer only), all your meals and beverages for dinner (drinks at the bar have to be paid for seperately), 5 riding days and a sightseeing trip to Viscri and Sighisoara

 |